milemke08/Azure_ARM/README.md

-# Azure_SDK
+# Azure SDK
-# Azure Service Principal Setup and Resource Listing
+# Azure Service Principal Setup and Resource Access

-This repository provides instructions and scripts for setting up an Azure Service Principal and using it to list Azure resources.
+This repository provides instructions and scripts for setting up an Azure Service Principal and using it to access Azure resources.

 ## Prerequisites